symbuzzer/Turkish-Ad-Hosts/AdblockerApps&BrowserExtensions.md

   - Select "VPN based ad blocker" If this option is not selectable, make sure disable "Always on VPN" from Android VPN settings.
   - Add this link to "Location" section on "host sources": https://raw.githubusercontent.com/symbuzzer/Turkish-Ad-Hosts/main/hosts and enter any "Label"
   - Don't change "List format: BLOCK" and "Type: URL"
+  - If you get a "failed to apply" error, try disconnecting the VPN and restarting the application.
   - And finally ready to use

  ANDROID APPLICATION (ROOTED):